giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ### Back to lists one last time

-Thanks to break we can solve both our remaining problems: first of all we want to disaply a trailing comma after the last element _only if_ the list is split onto multiple lines:
+Thanks to `doc.break` we can solve both our remaining problems: first of all we want to display a trailing comma after the last element _only if_ the list is split onto multiple lines:

 ```gleam
 let trailing_comma = break("", ",")